 In general, the InterSystems IRIS instances in a distributed cache cluster can be of different versions, as long as none of the application servers are of a later version than the data server.
 For important requirements and limitations regarding version compatibility, see ECP InteroperabilityOpens in a new tab in InterSystems Supported Platforms.

 While the data server and application server hosts can be of different operating systems and/or endianness, all InterSystems IRIS instances in a distributed cache cluster must use the same locale.
 For information about configuring locales, see Using the NLS Settings Page of the Management Portal in the System Administration Guide.

-For an important discussion of performance planning, including memory management and scaling, CPU sizing and scaling, and other considerations, see the “Vertical Scaling” chapter of this guide.
+For an important discussion of performance planning, including memory management and scaling, CPU sizing and scaling, and other considerations, see System Resource Planning and Management.

 The most typical distributed cache cluster configuration involves one InterSystems IRIS instance per host, and one cluster role per instance — that is, either data server or application server.
 When using one of the automated deployment methods described in the next section, this configuration is the only option.
 The provided procedure for using the Management Portal assumes this configuration as well.

 HealthShare Health Connect does not support distributed caching.

 In addition to the manual procedure outlined in this section, InterSystems IRIS Data platform provides several methods for automated deployment of distributed cache clusters that are fully operational following deployment.